 How Would Jesus Respond to Friends Sinning in This Century?

-Okay, now as I suggested, Jesus was certainly acquaintance type friends with any and everyone so he could attempt to “heal them.”
+Jesus was certainly an acquaintance with any and everyone so he could attempt to “heal them.”
 But how would Jesus respond today if he was hanging out with someone and they sinned?
 We must remember that Jesus was unique in that He could touch sin, but sin couldn’t touch Him.

 Did Jesus sometimes talk to or eat with sinners?
 Of course, otherwise, He would have never been able to talk with anyone (since we are all sinners).
-But they either repented, or Jesus went on His merry way preaching to others (and left them for the later judgment).
+But they either repented, or Jesus went on His merry way preaching to others.

 Did Jesus embrace sin?
 Oh absolutely NOT.
 This is a HUGE thing to understand Christians!
 Jesus didn’t tolerate it for one second.